eksctl-io/eksctl/README.md

 there are 3 distinct commands that you will need to run.

 > NOTE: all of the following commands accept `--config-file`.

+> NOTE: by default each of these commands runs in plan mode,
+> if you are happy with the proposed changes, re-run with `--approve`.

 To update `kube-proxy`, run:
 ```